Zan-ai-ai/IMADAPP1/README.md

-2: Screenshot of results displayed after user input is inserted.
+2: Image in a form of a screenshot displaying the results after user input

 ### AI USE